cmakelib/cmakelib-component-cmdef/README.md

 Most of the functions are just wrappers which enclosures base feature of CMake.

-Detailed documentation for each function can be found at appropriate module.
+Detailed documentation for each function can be found at the appropriate module.

 - [CMDEF_ADD_LIBRARY.cmake]
 - [CMDEF_ADD_EXECUTABLE.cmake]